 This butterfly is common in the Caribbean, and it is thought to occur along the eastern coast of America from Texas down to Brazil, limited by the availability of its larval foodplant.

 The larval foodplant of the Caribbean Buckeye was formerly reported to be Black Mangrove, but recent reports indicate that confusion between J. genoveva and J. evarete may have been the cause of this error.
-The Caribbean Buckeye, Junonia evarete, is now known to use Blue Porterweed, Stachytarpheta jamaicensis (pictured on the left) as its main larval foodplant.
+The Caribbean Buckeye, Junonia evarete, is now known to use Blue Porterweed, Stachytarpheta jamaicensis (pictured above) as its main larval foodplant.
 The plant shown here was photographed on the island of Barbados, where we also found the specimens of Caribbean Buckeye pictured on this page.

 On mainland North America this butterfly is reported to produce three to four broods between March and October; it overwinters as an adult butterfly.